About Prairie View Physiotherapy

 Biography Coming Soon!!!

 Kristen was raised in Yorkton, Saskatchewan.
-She attended Sacred Heart High School and spent most of her time playing sports.
 She graduated from the University of Saskatchewan in 2019 with a Bachelor of Science in Kinesiology.
-Shortly after graduating from the U of S, she received her accreditation as a Clinical Exercise Physiologist and High Performance Specialist.
+Shortly after graduating from the U of S, she received her accreditation as a Clinical Exercise Physiologist and High-Performance Specialist through the Canadian Society for Exercise Physiology.
+She is also an Affiliated Kinesiologist through the Canadian Kinesiologist Alliance.

-While in Saskatoon, Kristen volunteered as a student trainer in Saskatoon for Huskie Athletics for one year.
-She worked with the Women’s Volleyball team and was awarded the Rookie Recognition Award as a first year trainer in 2018.
-Since moving back to Yorkton, Kristen has been coaching soccer and volleyball.
-She is really happy she can give back to the community that provided her with such a positive athletic experience and plans to coach for many years.
+Kristen volunteered as a student trainer in Saskatoon for Huskie Athletics for one year while attending university.
+She worked with the Women’s Volleyball team and was awarded the Rookie Recognition Award as a first-year trainer in 2018.
+Since moving back to Yorkton, Kristen spends a lot of her time coaching volleyball for both high school and club leagues within the city.

 Veronica was born and raised in Mexico.
 She has an accounting diploma from the University of the city where she grew up and completed an administration certificate at Yorkton Parkland College.